Businessman Running

 Think you’re the only business owner who wants to incorporate or form an LLC before the end of the year with your Secretary of State?
 Think again.
 Registering a business at the end of a calendar year can take longer than any other time of the year.
 Because everyone waits until the end of the year to change their business structure for the New Year, there’s a lot of competition.
 What might normally take just a few weeks to get approved can take a lot longer.

-Waiting until December to register your business with the Secretary of State could mean that your application gets backed up into February or later.
+Waiting until December to register your business with the Secretary of State could mean your application gets backed up into February or later.
 Here’s how to avoid this end-of-year crush.

-How to Register a New Business to Go Live on January 1, 2024
+How to Register a New Business to Go Live on January 1, 2025

 How to File Other Paperwork With the Secretary of State